Vladimir Druzhinin

 From Physics to Luthiery

-After completing his studies in physics and accelerator physics, Vladimir’s passion for music took him in a new direction.
-He delved into the world of strings, studying double bass at the Novosibirsk State Music College while simultaneously participating in the local jazz scene as a bassist.
+After completing his studies in physics and accelerator physics, Vladimir was drawn to the world of music.
+He studied double bass at the Novosibirsk State Music College while performing actively as a jazz bassist in the local scene.
+This intersection of science, craftsmanship, and music laid the foundation for his later work as a luthier.

 Apprenticeship and Professional Craft

-In 2010, Vladimir’s path took him to Moscow, where he crossed paths with Timofey Tkach, a pivotal figure in his journey.
-Under Tkach’s guidance, he transitioned into the art of guitar making as his primary profession.
-Today, he operates his own workshop, crafting a variety of instruments including classical guitars, lutes, and engaging in restoration work.
-He’s also actively developing his own design for an acoustic bass.
+In 2010, Vladimir moved to Moscow, where he met Timofey Tkach, a key figure in his development.
+Under Tkach’s mentorship, he turned to guitar making as his primary profession.
+Today, he runs his own workshop, producing classical guitars, lutes, and other string instruments, while also engaging in restoration work.
+He is currently developing his own design for an acoustic bass.

 Philosophy of Instrument Building